-As an autistic healthcare professional and Midwifery lecturer, Emilie Edwards is a strong advocate for neurodivergent students at Middlesex University.
-Having encountered and overcome numerous barriers as a neurodivergent learner and professional, she aspires to being a role model for students.
-By ensuring that each Midwifery student’s learning needs are understood, and their strengths harnessed, Emilie’s innovative work is a paradigm of how the University leads in equality, diversity, and inclusion, using creativity to make a transformative impact on the experience of our diverse student body.
+As an autistic healthcare professional and Midwifery lecturer, Emilie is a strong advocate for neurodivergent students at Middlesex University.
+Having encountered numerous barriers as a neurodivergent learner and professional, she aspires to being a role model for students.
+By ensuring that each student’s learning needs are understood, and their strengths harnessed, Emilie’s innovative work is a paradigm of how the University leads in equality, diversity, and inclusion, using creativity to make a transformative impact on the experience of our diverse student body.
 In engaging with students guided by our principles of openness and transparency, Emilie believes that all learners potential should be explored to succeed academically and professionally.

 With the expansion of blended learning, Emilie’s objective has been to continuously create accessible and innovative teaching materials that inspire and engage students.
 She has combined her love of technology and midwifery to develop innovative tools particularly to bridge the midwifery theory-practice gap.

 - RCM Excellence for Leadership in Midwifery Award - 2023

 - MDXSU SLTAs - Accessible Education Award - 2022

 - Student Nursing Times Awards - Educator of the Year - 2022

 RePAIR programme - Enhancing our understanding and supporting our neurodivergent students’ experience - 2023

 Middlesex Enhancing Education Award - Serious gaming for teaching communication skills in Midwifery education - 2021